tony-nlc/2420-Assignment-2/README.md

 ```

 > [!TIP]
-> Run this command to verify the user creation
+> Run these commands to verify the user creation
 > ```bash
 > su <username>
 > tail -1 /etc/passwd